Essenceia/low-latency-ethernet/README.md

 Assumptions :

+- IP is staticly defined

-- destination will never change
+- destination address will never change

 - UDP data provider will transmit data without holes or bubbles